 Risk Management Internship: In finance, it’s the best of times, it’s the worst of times It is a special moment to start a career in financial services.
 We are walking amid the ruins of the previous financial order.
 Fallen banks, broken markets, negative interest rates, shell-shocked economies and discredited theoretical assumptions.
 We see the enormous cost and impact to the welfare of society of a less than perfect financial system which has not kept pace with the advancement of our general knowledge and technical capabilities in most other domains.

 Open Risk is proud to be funded by the FIWARE FINODEX accelerator!
 Finodex, the European accelerator for ICT projects based on Open Data and FIWARE technologies, has already chosen over one hundred projects via two open calls for proposal.
 This week the results of the second call evaluation closed in last September have been published, and 52 projects from a total of 297 have been chosen by a panel of experts.

-Homo Staticus The web as we now know it burst first into the open in the early nineties.
-It certainly did not start among the “socially active” classes.
+The four stages of social: Homo Staticus The web as we now know it burst first into the open in the early nineties.
+It certainly did not start among the socially active classes.
 It was an invention by and for nerdy CERN physicists, to exchange data about elementary particle experiments.
 The academics did finally figure out the true value of this technology: You could put your face online, along with a CV.
-This is how the personal webpage came to life.

 Financial Risk Modelling has suffered enormous setbacks in recent years, with all major strands of modelling (market, credit, operational risk) proven to have debilitating limitations.
 It is impossible to imagine a modern financial system that does not make extensive use of risk quantification tools, yet rebuilding confidence that these tools are fit-for-purpose will require significant changes.
 These need to improve governance, transparency, quality standards and in some areas even the development of completely new strands of modelling.